 This is currently considered to be the best approximate formula for Reno TCP performance.
-A further simplification to this formula is generally made by assuming that RTO is approximately 5 \ RTT.
+A further simplification to this formula is generally made by assuming that RTO is approximately 5RTT.

 TCP is constantly being improved.
-A simpler formula, which gives an upper bound on the performance of any AIMD algorithm that is likely to be implemented in TCP in the future, was derived by Ott, et.al.[22, 23]
+A simpler formula, which gives an upper bound on the performance of any AIMD algorithm which is likely to be implemented in TCP in the future, was derived by Ott, et al [IDEAL].

-$$BW = 0.93 \times \frac{MSS 1}{RTT \sqrt{\rho}}$$
+where C is 0.93.

-Assumptions of these formulae:
+Assumptions

-- Both of these formulae assume that the TCP Receiver Window is not limiting the performance of the connection in any way.
-Because the receiver window is entirely determined by end hosts, we assume that hosts will maximize the announced receiver window in order to maximize their network performance. - Both of these formulae allow for bandwidth to become infi nite if there is no loss.
-This is because an Internet path will drop packets at bottleneck queues if the load is too high.
-Thus, a completely lossless TCP/IP network can never occur (unless the network is being underutilized). - The RTT used is the average RTT including queuing delays. - The formulae are calculations for a single TCP connection.
-If a path carries many TCP connections, each will follow the formulae above independently. - The formulae assume long-running TCP connections.
+Both formulae assume that the TCP Receiver Window is not limiting the performance of the connection.
+Because the receiver window is entirely determined by end-hosts, we assume that hosts will maximize the announced receiver window to maximize their network performance.

+Both of these formulae allow BW to become infinite if there is no loss.
+However, an Internet path will drop packets at bottleneck queues if the load is too high.
+Thus, a completely lossless TCP/IP network can never occur (unless the network is being underutilized).

+The RTT used is the arithmetic average, including queuing delays.

+The formulae are for a single TCP connection.
+If a path carries many TCP connections, each will follow the formulae above independently.

+The formulae assume long-running TCP connections.
 For connections that are extremely short (<10 packets) and don't lose any packets, performance is driven by the TCP slow-start algorithm.
-For connections of medium length, where on average only a few segments are lost, single-connection performance will actually be slightly better than given by the formulae above. - The difference between the simple and complex formulae above is that the complex formula includes the effects of TCP retransmission timeouts.
-For very low levels of packet loss (significantly less than 1 percent), timeouts are unlikely to occur, and the formulae lead to very similar results.
-At higher packet losses (1 percent and above), the complex formula gives a more accurate estimate of performance (which will always be significantly lower than the result from the simple formula).
+For connections of medium length, where on average only a few segments are lost, single connection performance will actually be slightly better than given by the formulae above.

+The difference between the simple and complex formulae above is that the complex formula includes the effects of TCP retransmission timeouts.
+For very low levels of packet loss (significantly less than 1%), timeouts are unlikely to occur, and the formulae lead to very similar results.
+At higher packet losses (1% and above), the complex formula gives a more accurate estimate of performance (which will always be significantly lower than the result from the simple formula).

-Note that these formulae break down as b approaches 100%.
+Note that these formulae break down as p approaches 100%.